harrietdarley/harrietdarley/README.md

     - I've used Git as a version control system to regularly add and commit changes made to my project.
 - [**GitHub**](https://github.com/)
     - I've used GitHub as a remote repository to push and store changes to my project.
 Also using GitHub pages to deploy my website in a live environment.

+## Testing
+### Testing User Stories

+### Automated Testing

+### Responsive Testing

+### Additional Testing

+### HTML & CSS Testing
+- I used the W3C HTML Validator tool and the W3C CSS Validator tool to validate both my HTML and CSS Code.

+### Interesting Bugs or Problems
+- **Sound**
+- **Timer**
+- **Receiving score**

+## Deployment
+I used GitHub Pages as a hosting platform for my project.
+I did the following steps to deploy my website to GitHub Pages:

+1. Opened a new terminal window in my Visual Studio Code workspace.
+2. Used the `git init` command to initialise the Git.
+3. Used the `git add .` command to add all files to Git.
+4. Used the `git commit -m "Initial Commit"` command to commit all the files to Git.
+5. Created a new repository called 'harriet-project' in GitHub.
+6. Used the `git remote add origin`[https://harrietdarley.github.io/harriet-project.git](https://github.com/harrietdarley/project-two-repo) command to add the remote origin to my local Git repository.
+7. Used the `git push -u origin master` command and entered my GitHub username and password to push the files to GitHub.
+8. In GitHub, I selected the 'master branch' option in 'Settings' on my repository page under the 'GitHub Pages' selection.